2019 Harvard Club Annual Meeting and Awards Dinner - SOLD OUT!

 - Contact: Marsha Hirano-Nakanishi, firstname.lastname@example.org

 *Special Note: Harvard alumni have access to a $10 reduced entry ticket to the Huntington Gardens and Library (normally $29 on weekends).
 Entry must be after 3PM.
-Deadline to register is May 27, 2019 @ 5:00 p.m.
+Reduced cost entry to the Huntington Gardens must be purchased on or before Friday, May 31st, by 5 pm.
+NO EXCEPTIONS — SORRY.

 The 2019 John Harvard Award for Distinguished Community Service will be presented to Supervisor Sheila Kuehl JD ’78, who represents Los Angeles County’s Third District and currently chairs the Board of Supervisors.
 As the first woman in California history to be named Speaker Pro Tempore of the Assembly and the first openly gay or lesbian person to be elected to the California Legislature, Ms. Kuehl has been a model of courage and leadership throughout her political career.
 As Supervisor she has undertaken or collaborated on a number of initiatives to improve the quality of life and reform systems in the County, including increasing the minimum wage, providing unprecedented funding and services for our homeless population, innovating on issues of water conservation and recycling, protecting the Santa Monica Mountains and the coast, reforming adult and juvenile justice systems to emphasize “second chance” and anti-recidivism programs, and establishing true universal health insurance in California, to name only a few.